telerik/winforms-docs/controls/editors/browseeditor/getting-started.md

 ---
 title: Getting Started
-page_title: Getting Started | Browse Editor
+page_title: Getting Started - WinForms BrowseEditor Control
-description: The following example demonstrates how to change the image of a RadButton using the RadBrowseEditor.
+description: WinForms BrowseEditor is a themable control which allows users to select a file or a directory from the file system or directly to type the full path in the editor.
 slug: winforms/editors/browseeditor/getting-started
 tags: getting,started
 published: True